 Bullying is extremely detrimental to the mental health of any person, especially when one is bullied as a child.
 The trauma a child faces because of bullying is hard to heal even when the child is grown up.
 A lot of research has been carried out on this issue.
 According to findings, a child who has been bullied is prone to have psychological disorders as an adult compared to a child who has not faced any bullying.

-On 9th of December, JAMA Psychiatry published an online article which explained that children who have bullied develop mental disorders like depression when they become adults.
-Dr. Andre Sourander, who is a faculty of child psychiatry of the University of Turku in Finland stated that a child undergoes chronic depression which needs treatment if they have been bullied and this depressive disorder becomes prominent when the child grows up.
+Dr Andre Sourander, who is a faculty of child psychiatry of the University of Turku in Finland stated that a child who experienced bullying undergoes chronic depression which needs treatment.
+Because this depressive disorder becomes prominent when the child grows up.

 In order to track the dynamics of the disorders caused by bullying, Sourander carried out an experiment where around 5000 children were taken into consideration.

 The process of analysis was observing children of 8 years of age and then tracking them up to the age of 29 years.
 This was done to analyze the long-term effect of bullying.
 The children who were 8 years of age were asked to answer certain questions.
 These questions included points like whether they have been bullied or have they bullied other children and how frequently these acts have occurred.

 Along with the children, the guardians and caregivers were also taken into consideration.
 They too were asked questions regarding the bullying of children.